mdshoaibsalik/mdshoaibsalik/README.md

 - 👋 Hi, I’m Shoaib Salik
-- 👀 I’m interested in AWS Cloud Computing.
+- 👀 I’m interested in AWS cloud.
-- 🌱 I’m currently learning SysOps on AWS.
+- 🌱 I’m currently learning SysOps / Terraform.
-- 💞️ I’m looking to collaborate on projects and learning about AWS cloud administration.
+- 💞️ I’m looking to collaborate on projects and learning about AWS cloud and Terraform.
 - 📫 How to reach me - @mdshoaibsalik

 <!---